Indigo Dreaming

 Mooring rings; mooring pontoons in the basin

-Moored overnight – no problems; Lots of passersby but quiet overnight; comprehensive town centre shopping nearby.
-2009
+Moored overnight – no problems; Lots of passersby but quiet overnight; Left boat unattended for a few days – no problems – other boats moored there after BCN Challenge; useful train station nearby; comprehensive town centre shopping adjacent.
+2011

 1. Nice and usefull post, thanks, this is one for my bookmarks!